fbpx

 Focused on what the report’s authors deemed the global “Hamas Support Network,” the strategy trains its eye exclusively on antisemitism emanating from left-wing, anti-Zionist spaces.
 Its authors described the report to Jewish Insider as a serious conservative effort to address antisemitism and to demonstrate that fighting antisemitism is a priority for the conservative movement — a position espoused by many of the task force’s member organizations, most of whom come from the evangelical Christian community rather than the Jewish community.

-But Heritage’s tactics, including criticizing the White House document that several nonpartisan Jewish organizations had a hand in writing and purposely spurning those groups in the “Project Esther” task force, have antagonized some would-be allies.
+But Heritage’s tactics — including criticizing the White House document that several nonpartisan Jewish organizations had a hand in writing, purposely spurning Jewish groups in the “Project Esther” task force and ignoring concerns about antisemitism on the right — have antagonized some would-be allies.

 Soon after the report was released, several high-profile organizations that Heritage claimed were affiliated with the project began to distance themselves from it.